Skip to content

 How Beach Volleyball Officiating Works

 A critical difference from indoor volleyball is the side-switching protocol.
 In beach volleyball, teams switch sides every 7 points (combined score) in sets 1 and 2, and every 5 points in the tiebreak set.
 This frequent switching compensates for environmental conditions — sun position, wind direction, and sand quality differences between court halves.
-The second referee manages side switches and ensures teams move promptly.
+The second referee runs side switches and keeps teams moving promptly.

 Beach volleyball also has stricter ball-handling rules than the indoor game.
 Open-hand tips (dinks) are not allowed — players must contact the ball cleanly with stiff fingers or a closed fist when tipping.
 Setting technique is scrutinized more closely, with referees calling double contacts on sets that show visible spin.
 These stricter standards reflect the 2v2 nature of the game, where defensive coverage is limited and loose ball handling would create an unfair advantage.

-The FIVB challenge system is available at top-tier events, allowing teams to contest referee decisions using video replay.
+The FIVB challenge system is available at top-flight events, letting teams contest referee decisions using video replay.
 Each team receives one unsuccessful challenge per set, retained if successful.

 **Rally Scoring**: Every rally results in a point, regardless of which team served.
 Sets 1 and 2 are played to 21 points, the tiebreak (set 3) to 15 points — all requiring a minimum 2-point advantage with no cap.